Donna Cox

 SAT and ACT: What's the difference?
 Which is better for my child?

 The ACT test consists of 4 sections: English (grammar and rhetoric), Math, Reading, and Science, in that order.
-It is a fairly straightforward test, unlike the SAT which tends to be rather more sneaky and more "out of the box."
-The worst thing about the ACT is that it has a lot of questions to be answered in a fairly short time.
-But on the plus side, there is no penalty for guessing, so our advice is to pick a "guess" answer (for instance, "C") and use that answer every time you encounter a question you can't handle.
+It is a fairly straightforward test; the worst thing about the ACT is that it has a lot of questions to be answered in a short time.
+The ACT is very consistent and very coachable; students who practice diligently are extremely likely to show significant improvement over time.

-CTG advises all our students to take both the SAT and the ACT tests.
-Now (beginning with the class of 2010, this year's Juniors) that both the SAT and the ACT offer score choice and students can decide which of possibly several sets of SAT and/or ACT scores to send to the colleges, there is no down side to taking both.
+CTG advises all our students to take both the SAT and the ACT tests, even a "mock" version.
+Now that both the SAT and the ACT offer score choice and students can decide which of possibly several sets of SAT and/or ACT scores to send to the colleges, there is no down side to trying both.
 Students who do well on the SAT usually do as well or even better on the ACT, so they have two ways to shine on their college apps.
-Students for whom the SAT's "out of the box" characteristic is just a bit much to handle very often do better on the ACT, so they can choose to send just their best ACT scores.
-Every college in the country will accept either SAT or ACT scores.
+Students for whom the SAT is just a bit much to handle very often do better on the ACT, so they can choose to send just their best ACT scores.
+Every college in the country will accept either SAT or ACT scores with no preference.